 This shows you don't care enough about the job opportunity to send a tailored/customized resume.
 It might also tell employers you aren't great at adapting.
 Always customize your resume for each position you apply to.
 That way, the potential employer will see the exact skills and experience you have that are relevant to the position and realize you're a great, qualified candidate who could help them reach their goals.

 You Use An Inappropriate Email Address

 This will very likely make hiring managers skip your resume altogether.
 It's unprofessional.
-Create an email account with some variation of your name for job seeking purposes.
+Create an email account with some variation of your name for job-seeking purposes.

-You Included Incorrect Or False Information
+You Include Incorrect Or False Information

 This can make the employer think you haven't updated your resume for the job opening—or worse, that you aren't being honest.
 Lying on your resume is never a good idea.
 Instead, learn how to properly demonstrate your value as a business-of-one.